Derry Halloween Witch

 If you’re looking for a fun night out, why not attend the Galway Comedy Festival, the largest in Europe?

 Expect to see up to 100 performers at this year’s event, which will be held from Oct.
-22nd-28th.
+21st to the 27th.

 a person performing on stage October in Ireland

-Popular Irish comedian Tommy Tiernan performs at the Galway Comedy Festival.
+Popular Irish comedian Tommy Tiernan performing at the Galway Comedy Festival a few years ago.
 Photo: Xadacka Photography.

-This drive located in West Cork’s Beara Peninsula, is another piece of wild, beautiful countryside in Ireland that you should include in your Ireland road trip itinerary.
+This drive located in West Cork’s Beara Peninsula, is another piece of wild, beautiful countryside in Ireland that you should include in your Ireland road trip itinerary in October if you have a rental car.

 The route runs through Counties Cork and Kerry but is less well-known than the neighboring Ring of Kerry.

-The route, about 130 kilometers (80 miles), is doable in a day and can be done in about 4 hours.
+About 130 kilometers (80 miles) in length, it is doable in a day and can be completed in about 4 hours.

 houses near the ocean how to get to Ireland